bdelacretaz/helix-example-zero/index.md

 # Helix Example Zero

-It works, you Helix website is up and running!
+It works, your Helix website is up and running!

 ## What's next?